things4u/ESP-1ch-Gateway/README.md

-Setting the I2C SDA/SCL pins is done in the ESP-sc-gway.h file right after the #define of OLED.
+Setting the I2C SDA/SCL pins is done in the configGway.h file right after the #define of OLED.
 Standard the ESP8266 uses pins D1 and D2 for the I2C bus SCL and SDA lines but these can be changed by the user.
 Normally thsi is not necessary.
 The OLED functions are found in the _loraModem.ino file, and can be adapted to show other fields.